-My last post took on a life of it’s own thanks to Reddit, and in the conversation, a fellow Redditor, LokiSnake, offered the following insight for those in the US who would like to share a similar experience.
+My last omakase post took on a life of it’s own thanks to a link to it being posted to Reddit, and in the conversation, a fellow Redditor, LokiSnake, offered the following insight for those in the US who would like to share a similar experience.
 The following copy is a direct quote from him, and I thank him for his depth of knowledge.
 I’m also in complete agreement that Sushi Yasuda is still an extremely well run restaurant even after its sale by Yasuda-san.
 He will be missed, but the restaurant that bears his name is still worthy of it, and the omakase is still great.

 There are a few places.
 First of all, you’re pretty much stuck with NYC and LA.
 There may be something in DC, but I personally have no knowledge.
 Bay area, Seattle, and other big (even coastal) cities are surprisingly disappointing in this department.
 In fact, Daisuke Nakazawa (the chef you mentioned) was in Seattle working at Shiro’s, and the sushi there was disappointing and subpar when compared to options in NYC/LA.
 Most cities just can’t support really top notch sushi.
 I am hearing good things about Sushi Nakazawa, so that’s an option.
 Here are two I’ve experienced: